 Ms. Ross-Dulan holds a BA in Business Administration from Howard University in Washington, D.C. and an MBA from the Anderson School of Management at UCLA.
 She is the devoted mother of two teenage children.
 Ms. Ross-Dulan lives in New Jersey.

-Neal Shapiro is President and CEO of WNET.
-The parent company of public television stations THIRTEEN and WLIW21 and operator of NJTV, WNET produces such acclaimed PBS series as Great Performances, American Masters, Nature, Need to Know, Charlie Rose, Tavis Smiley and a range of documentaries, children’s programs, and local news and cultural offerings available on air and online.
+Neal Shapiro is President and CEO of WNET, as well as President and CEO of Public Media NJ, Inc. WNET is The parent company of public television stations THIRTEEN and WLIW21 and operator of NJTV, WNET produces such acclaimed PBS series as Great Performances, American Masters, Nature, Need to Know, Charlie Rose, Tavis Smiley and a range of documentaries, children’s programs, and local news and cultural offerings available on air and online.

 Mr. Shapiro is an award-winning producer and media executive with a 25-year career spanning print, broadcast, cable and online.
 Before joining WNET in 2007, Mr. Shapiro was President of NBC News, leading its top-rated news programs including Today, NBC Nightly News and Meet the Press, as well as Dateline NBC.
 He was executive producer of Dateline NBC when it was a mainstay of NBC’s schedule.
 Before that, he spent 13 years at ABC News, where he was a writer and producer for PrimeTime Live and World News Tonight.
 He has won numerous awards, including 32 Emmys, 31 Edward R. Murrow Awards and 3 Columbia DuPont awards.

 He serves on the Boards of Tufts University, Gannett Company and the International Academy of Television Arts and Sciences.